AustinT/nn-quine/README.md

 In effect, the neural network reproduces itself.
 The original paper didn't publish code, so this is my attempt to reproduce their work.

+## Requirements
+This code requires pytorch and tensorflow/tensorboard, in addition to standard packages like numpy and scikit learn.
+It is meant to be used with **python 3**.

 ## Vanilla Quine
 The first achievement of this paper was making a neural network quine that just reproduces its own weights.
 This is replicated in the file `mains/vanilla_quine.py`.